IMPORTANT DATES

 Last day to drop a course for FINAL refund allowed (25%): 2/14

-Last day to Change/Declare a Major/Minor for Spring 2023: 2/14
+Last day to Change/Declare a Major/Minor for Spring 2024: 2/14

 WA grades assigned for Immunization non-compliance: 2/24

-Last day to complete FALL 2022 INC grades: 3/1
+Last day to complete Fall 2023 and Winter 2024 INC grades: 3/1

-Informed of Midterm Grades: 3/23
+Informed of Midterm Grades: 3/21

-EARLY Special Program Registration begins: 3/23-3/24 (Appt only)
+Online Registration for Summer begins; EARLY Special Program Registration begins: 3/21

-Spring Break: 4/5-4/13
+Spring Break: 4/22-30

-Last day to drop class with “W” grade: 5/16
+Last day of classes & to drop class with “W” grade: 5/15

 DURING REGISTRATION

 All LAA/LAS degree seeking students will be assigned a faculty advisor, via text message and/or NYCCT email.
-For Summer/Fall 2023 registration, if you have not been contacted by your advisor by 3/27, email Arts & Sciences (see Logo box)

-If you are unfamiliar with the CUNY enrollment system, see the Student Registration control link above
+If you are unfamiliar with the CUNY enrollment system, see the Student Registration control link above.

 Person: D/E/W= day(s)/time/room.
 All required contact hours will be in person at a designated location